 If he's the lead, he might be a loner with his fellows being unable to understand his way of thinking.
 It might also be a way of showing his Love Interest that he's not just a bloodthirsty barbarian but actually a sensitive soul who is forced to do horrible things because of war or human nature (as he understands it).

 Note: Do not mistake this for Cultured Badass.
 That trope is about a Badass with "cultured" hobbies; this trope is about a mindset rather than hobbies.
 Essentially, a Cultured Badass can appreciate love poetry, but a Warrior-Poet will incorporate that poetry into their daily life and their thoughts about warfare.
 Additionally, a Cultured Badass can enjoy battle for the thrill and pleasure, but a Warrior-Poet will espouse something more mystical and/or spiritual from the fighting.
 Basically, just because you can write poetry doesn't mean you are a poet.

 open/close all folders

 Gennosuke Kouga from Basilisk is not only a mighty swordsman who doesn't even need to brandish his blade to kill you, he's also a talented flautist and dancer.

 The first indication that Sori-sensei is a Bad Ass comes from him cutting a guy to pieces with barely any effort, because 'people who treat art as a doormat are not welcome in his house'.

-Killer Bee from Naruto is actually a warrior rapper, who in fact almost always speaks in rap.
+Killer Bee from Naruto is actually a warrior rapper who always speaks in rhyme.